Operation Toan Thang III: October

 On 13 October at 14:30 helicopter gunships from the 1st Infantry Division attacked an enemy base camp 9 mi northeast of Dầu Tiếng and directed artillery and airstrikes onto the location, 18 dead PAVN/VC were seen in the strike area.
 At 18:00 helicopter gunships from the 1/9th Cavalry received fire 7 mi east of Lộc Ninh, the gunships returned fire.
 Soon afterwards in the same area another gunship received fire and returned fire and directed artillery and airstrikes onto the location killing 12 PAVN/VC and destroying a bunker.
 At 23:55 a UH-1 from the 1st Cavalry Division received fire 9 mi northwest of Phước Bình and directed artillery and AC-119 fire onto the area, the enemy withdrew at 02:15 and 28 dead were seen in the strike area.

 On 14 October at 11:15 a helicopter of the 1/9th Cavalry attacked ten PAVN/VC 7 mi west of Katum, killing nine.
 At 11:20 a light observation helicopter of the 1/9th Cavalry received fire 300m north of the earlier contact and returned fire and directed artillery fire onto the position killing five.
 On 15 October at 13:00 a USAF FAC saw 25 dead PAVN/VC and 19 destroyed bunkers 14 mi west of Lai Khê, the result of airstrikes earlier.
-At 15:10 a unit of the 3rd Brigade, 1st cavalry Division found a weapons cache 9 mi west of Phước Bình containing seven submachineguns and one AK-17.
+At 15:10 a unit of the 3rd Brigade, 1st cavalry Division found a weapons cache 9 mi west of Phước Bình containing seven submachine guns and one AK-17.

 On 16 October at 09:50 a unit of the 2nd Brigade, 25th Infantry Division operating 10 mi northeast of Trảng Bàng found the bodies of seven PAVN/VC killed by artillery fire 12 hours earlier.
 At 13:00 a helicopter gunship of the 1/9th Cavalry engaged nine PAVN/VC 6 mi east-southeast of Lộc Ninh killing all nine.
 At 20:30 a unit of the 1st Brigade, 1st Infantry Division on a U.S. Navy PBR engaged seven PAVN/VC on the Saigon River 7 mi west of Bến Cát killing five and capturing one individual weapon.
 At 21:00 helicopter gunships from the 1st Infantry Division attacked an enemy force 9 mi north-northeast of Go Dau Ha killing six, an hour later and one mile south helicopter gunships killed another five PAVN/VC.
 At 21:45 a patrol from the 1st Brigade, 25th Infantry Division engaged 30 PAVN/VC 6 miles northeast of Go Dau Ha, the enemy withdrew after 40 minutes leaving nine dead.